snhgamedev/snhgamedev.github.io/README.md

 ### 2020 MEETINGS

-Our official monthly meetings are all at the **Nashua Public Library** in the Large Conference Room from 6:00PM to 8:30PM with the exception of Mar 4 which is meeting in the activity room.
-It's in the basement.
+Our official monthly meetings are all at the **Nashua Public Library**.
+During the Pandemic we're meeting virtually in the Discord Chat room.

+The time has change to 7PM to 8:30PM for the remainder of the year.
 ```
 NOTE: The meeting officially starts at 6:30PM.